israelali1424/Series_63/Cheat Sheet.md

 The professional do not have to regsiter if they give non-indecdntal advice qualified clien
 An IA can charge a percentage of total assets under management for qualified clients who have at least $1.1 million invested with the IA or who have a net worth of $2.2 million.

+Form ADV

+What is a state admin and what do they do